From Physics 111-Lab Wiki

 The goal of the advanced lab is to become familiar with experimental physics research.
 It is a test run as an experimental physicist with all responsibilities.
 This includes learning how to conduct meaningful experiments, mastering important experimental instrumentation and methods, analyzing data, drawing meaningful conclusions from them and presenting your results in a succinct manner.
 For this, you will conduct four experiments and one error-analysis exercise.

-Note that there is NO eating or drinking in the 111-Lab anywhere, except in room 286 LeConte on the bench with the BLUE Stripe around it.
+Note that there is NO eating or drinking in the 111-Lab anywhere, except in rooms 282 & 286 LeConte on the benches with the BLUE Stripe around it.
 Thank You from the Staff.

 - Learn what real experimental physics is about

 - Learn the synergy between experimental and theoretical work

 - Learn to use pieces of equipment that are commonly used in research

 - Learn how measurements are performed, analyzed, and interpreted.

 - Learn how to present your work and results